kazemnejad/comp-550-project/README.md

 ```
 python grid_search.py transformer agnews
 ```
-You can run another instance of each other nodes if you have more GPUs available.
+You can run another instance of each on other nodes if you have more GPUs available.
 ## Generate the plots
 Follow the instructions in `analyze.ipynb`